pkrll/Helium/README.md

 - .htaccess
 ```
 ## License
 This project is licensed under the GNU General Public License v2.0.
+The logo was created by Designmodo under the Creative Commons (Attribution 3.0 Unported) license.